elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Progress dialog from being shown when installing input method engines, as well as adding multitouch gesture support for navigating backwards through the installation steps,

-and made sure the <kbd>PrintScreen</kbd> key can be used for keyboard shortcuts.

-"Cycle Windows of application" and "Cycle Windows of application backwards" shortcuts

-Finally, the Settings Daemon will now check for and notify of Firmware updates when they're available and we support Accent Colors on the Settings Portal.

-Login &amp; Lock Screen now does a better job matching your mouse, keyboard, and touchpad settings, including improved keyboard layout handling.
-Your chosen accent color is now used everywhere—not just on your login card—and it now handles solid color wallpapers.
-Your text size and font settings, pointer size settings, cursor blink settings, Night Light settings and more are all now respected as well.
-Plus, the ability to reveal the pointer is now available, the Screen Reader can be enabled with a keyboard shortcut, and it does a better job remembering your Screen Reader settings.

-## Panel

-The Network indicator received some much-needed design attention and now offers a vastly-improved experience for using VPNs.
-You'll notice that most options now appear as circular toggle buttons with icons instead of a list of switches.
-This new design both saves space on devices with complex network configurations and shows the status of your various connections much clearer, including intermediate and error states.
-In the case of VPNs, you can now also activate multiple connections at once.
-We've also added quick access to toggling Airplane Mode, including a middle-click action on the indicator icon.
-Plus, we're now using a feature of Network Manager to automatically get better device names so you'll rarely see long and cryptic device names any longer.

-As part of the aforementioned Bluetooth file transfer feature, you can see ongoing transfers in the Bluetooth indicator.
-Bluetooth devices will now use any custom device names you've set up before falling back to more generic device names.

-The Sound indicator was updated to use circle buttons and should no longer change size when skipping tracks.
-Muting should no longer affect monitor sources.

-The Power indicator now always uses hours as its largest unit, for example it will say "26 hours remaining" instead of "1 day remaining" and we improved the accuracy of battery level icons.

-Plus, we've updated icons in the Bluetooth, Network, Night Light, Notifications, and Sound indicators to be more consistently sized and with clearer disabled states.
-And, you can now close panel indicators with <kbd>Esc</kbd>.